perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

 authentication](ftp://ftp.isi.edu/in-notes/rfc2617.txt), which uses the same general mechanism as the familiar Basic authentication scheme but offers significantly more password security without requiring an SSL connection.
-At the time it was really just an academic interestâwhile some browsers supported Digest authentication, many of the more popular ones did not.
+At the time it was really just an academic interest—while some browsers supported Digest authentication, many of the more popular ones did not.
 Furthermore, even though the standard Apache distribution came with modules to support both Basic and Digest authentication,